 The Joint Congressional Committee on Inaugural Ceremonies has been responsible for the planning of the inauguration since 1901.

-Made up of a joint committee of House and Senate lawmakers, the JCCIC have been meeting since June, approving a budget of $1.5 million in July.
-They already established a theme for the ceremonies, titled, “Our Determined Democracy: Forging a More Perfect Union.”
+Made up of a joint committee of House and Senate lawmakers, the JCCIC has been meeting since June, approving a budget of $1.5 million in July.

 The JCCIC oversees the construction of the inaugural platform on the West Front of the U.S. Capitol, the oath-taking ceremony and a luncheon for the president and vice president.